Teoenge/picture-in-picture-extension-for-crunchyroll/README.md

 - **Floating Video Window:** Enjoy Crunchyroll content in a movable and resizable window that stays on top of other applications.
 - **One-Click Activation:** Activate PiP mode directly from the Crunchyroll video player with a single click.
-- **Cross-Browser Compatibility:** Works seamlessly with major browsers like Chrome and Firefox.
+- **Cross-Browser Compatibility:** Works seamlessly with major browsers like Chrome, Firefox and Edge.
 - **Optimized Performance:** Designed to minimize the impact on your system's resources while running in PiP mode.

 ## Supported Browsers